ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

    :feedback_b: The method compareTo will only return 0 if the strings have the same characters in the same order.
    :feedback_c: This would be true if it was s2.compareTo(s1)

-   What is the value of s3 after the following code executes?
+   What is the value of answer after the following code executes?

    .. code-block:: java